ControlCore-Project/documentation/docs/source/usage.rst

 ``$ cd demo``

 Then, use the editgraph command to pop up the browser to create a graphml file, similar to the one demonstrated below.
+The below commands are specific to POSIX (Linux/MacOS) environments.
+If you use Windows, please make sure to use ``\`` instead of ``/``.

 ``../editgraph``